AnnaBirk/Master_project/README.md

 The corresponding arrays containing the data for the conductances :

     The names are identical, except for the file-type.
     Substitute ".pdf" for ".npy" in the above figure names.

 To calculate the differential conductance from scratch :

+    Change
-    Change generating_G_11_12_S_A_var=[False, True] to generating_G_11_12_S_A_var=[True, True] in "expsys_v16_web02.py".
+    generating_G_11_12_S_A_var=[False, True] to
+    generating_G_11_12_S_A_var=[True, True]
+    in "expsys_v16_web02.py".

 To change system parameters and for instance domains and resolutions in variables :

     Change parameters contained in the SimpleNamespace object par.
     These parameters are specified in the file "set_params.set_params.py".
     See that file for details about the different parameters, and how they are specified in order for the program to run correctly.

+To change the type of system that is built using Kwant :

+    Change the ppar object in "expsys_v16_web02.py",
+    according to the rules given in "set_params.set_params.py".